1996 California Proposition 218: Majority Protest for Property-Related Fees and Charges

 Proposition 218 allows record owners of each identified parcel upon which the property-related fee or charge is proposed to formally protest the proposed levy.
 At the required public hearing, the agency must consider all protests against the proposed property-related fee or charge.
 Only one written protest per parcel, filed by an owner or tenant of the parcel, may be counted in calculating a majority protest to a proposed new or increased property-related fee or charge.
 If valid written protests against the proposed property-related fee or charge are presented by a majority of owners of the identified parcels, the agency is prohibited from imposing the property-related fee or charge.
 Failure to comply with any legal requirement, including any applicable statutory requirements, can result in the invalidation of a protest document for purposes of determining whether a majority protest exists.

 The majority protest provision for property-related fees and charges requires an absolute majority of the owners of the identified parcels to protest against a proposed property-related fee or charge to legally prohibit imposition of the levy.
-If a majority protest for a proposed property-related fee or charge is attained, the agency cannot legally override the majority protest.
+If a majority protest for a proposed property-related fee or charge is attained, the agency cannot legally override that majority protest.

 As a result of the absolute majority requirement, majority protests for proposed property-related fees and charges occasionally occur but not that often.
 They are most likely to occur in situations where the proposed levy is controversial and the number of affected parcels is small.
 Where the number of affected parcels is large, a majority protest is very difficult to attain even for controversial levies.

 Proposition 218 does not require that a protest document for a proposed property-related fee or charge be included with the required written notice.
-However, some agencies may include a protest document with the required notice as a courtesy.
+However, some agencies include a protest document with the required notice as a courtesy.
 Written protests are often submitted by property owners in letter form.
 Protest documents are generally treated as public records subject to public disclosure under the California Public Records Act.
 Effective January 1, 2017, written protests must be preserved by the agency for a minimum of two years following the date of the public hearing to consider written protests.